bigpigeon.us webpage WWII US > WWII Personnel > Service Numbers, © 2023 by Robert A. Christiansen, updated by RAC 11 Jan 2023.

 Enlisted men from outlying territories:

-An Army/AAF officer’s serial number consisted of O followed by six or seven digits.
+An Army/AAF officer’s service number consisted of 0 (zero) followed by six or seven digits.

 An enlisted man who became an officer was released from service as an enlisted man, reentered service as a Second Lieutenant, and received a new service number, generally – maybe always – with seven digits.

-During WW II, US Navy enlisted men were assigned a service number of seven digits, often hyphenated as xxx-xx-xx.
+During WW II, US Navy enlisted men were assigned a service number of seven-digit service number, often hyphenated as xxx-xx-xx.

 US Army Enlistees before 1 Jul 1940: